saucelabs-training/automation-best-practices/README.md

-# automation-best-practices
-This is an Automation Best Practices workshop designed to teach testing through cross-functional automation
+# automation best practices workshop

+Let's learn cross-functional test automation with CICD!
+In this workshop you will learn:

+✅ Multiple ways to test a login
+✅ Atomic test automation
+✅ Component tests

-# ⚙️ Pre-requisites
+## ⚙️ Pre-requisites

 * Install [Node 14 LTS](https://nodejs.org/en/)
 * Have an IDE installed that can handle NodeJS (We will use VSCode)